HBV hydrology model: Discharge modelling

 The HBV model is a lumped (or semi-distributed) bucket-type (or also called 'conceptual') catchment model that has relatively few model parameters and minimal forcing input requirements, usually the daily temperature and the daily precipitation.

 First, the snow is calculated after defining a threshold melting temperature (TT usually 0 °C) and a parameter CMELT that reflects the equivalent melted snow for the difference of temperature.
 The result is divided into a surface runoff part and a part that enters the soil by infiltration.

 Second, the soil moisture is calculated after defining an initial value and the field capacity (FC).

-Third, the actual Evapotranspiration (ETPa) is calculated, first by using an external model (such as Penman-Montieth) for finding the potential ETP and then fitting the result to the temperatures and the permanent wilting point(PWP) of the catchment in question.
+Third, the actual Evapotranspiration (ETPa) is calculated, first by using an external model (such as Penman-Monteith) for finding the potential ETP and then fitting the result to the temperatures and the permanent wilting point(PWP) of the catchment in question.
 A parameter C which reflects the increase in the ETP with the differences in temperatures (Actual Temperature and Monthly mean Temperature).

 The model considers the catchment as two reservoirs (S1 and S2) connected by a percolation flow.
 The inflow to the first reservoir is calculated as the surface runoff, which is what remains from the initial precipitation after calculating the infiltration and the evapotranspiration.

 The outflow from the first reservoir is divided into two separate flows (Q1 and Q2), where Q1 represents the fast flow which is triggered after a certain threshold L (defined by the user or by calibration) and Q2 represents the intermediate flow.
 A constant K1 is used to find the outflows as a function of the storage in S1.

 The percolation rate depends on a constant Kd along with the storage in S1.